The first HYBRID Summer School in PV

 Markus Babin

-Markus is a PhD students at DTU Electro working within (BIPV) with all its connected topics, including PV colouring technologies, optical characterization, modelling and simulation.
+PostDoc at DTU Electro working within BIPV with all its connected topics, including PV colouring technologies, optical characterization and simulation.

 Program